NabilNewaz/advance-analytics-for-piprapay/readme.txt

 == Description ==

-Advance Analytics is a powerful PipraPay plugin that provides detailed transaction analytics and sends real-time push notifications to the PipraPay Payment Panel App — completely free.
-Get comprehensive insights into your payment data while staying informed with instant alerts for invoice updates, transaction modifications, and more.
+Advance Analytics is a powerful PipraPay plugin that provides detailed transaction analytic to the PipraPay Payment Panel App — completely free.
+Get comprehensive insights into your payment data.

 **Key Features:**
 * Detailed Transaction Analytics